STEM WALL OPTION

-The building of the stem wall is one of the first and most vital steps in building a home foundation and framework.
+The building of the stem wall is one of the first and most vital steps in the construction of a home's foundation and framework.
 It is an integral component of the property as it helps provide stability and a solid base for the structure.
 Typically, it is made using concrete blocks that are reinforced with steel.
 This wall sits on top of the slab and effectively supplies home builders with something to affix the walls and framework to.

 Depending on the building, the stem wall is typically built to the elevation of three cinder blocks.
 Each row of cinder blocks is set and filled with concrete.
 This is done at the same time as the concrete piece that tops the structure.

-In areas vulnerable to flooding, as well as tornados, a building is more likely to remain structurally sound where the water moves past the framework as opposed to penetrating it.
+In areas vulnerable to flooding or tornadoes, a building is more likely to remain structurally sound when the water moves past the framework as opposed to penetrating it.
 Water can destabilize the structure, which makes it much more susceptible to wind and weather.

 Along with residential real estate, public buildings commonly include a stem wall as a means of anchoring the wall surface to the structure.
 Manufacturing plants are also constructed with one to increase durability.
 There are building styles that make usage of a wood foundation combined with a wood stem wall surface.
 While not serving all the same functions as the concrete wall version, it does still provide extra support for the framework.